Hardi-St/WordClock_MotionDetect_MLX/README.md

 # Motion Detector with hold time for MobaLedLib Extension

-The library adds a motion detector input with a variable hold time to then MobaLedLib.
+The library adds a motion detector input with a variable hold time to the MobaLedLib.

 More information see https://wiki.mobaledlib.de.